moggieuk/Happy-Hare/README.md

 - Support for all type of sensor: pre-gate, post-gear, combiner gate sensors, extruder entry sensors, toolhead sensors
 - Full Spoolman integration
 - Support for motorized filament buffer systems for rewinding
+- Suite of startup macros that include sophisticated parking options for filament change or error operations
 - Implements a Tool-to-Gate mapping so that the physical spool can be mapped to any tool
 - EndlessSpool allowing a spool to automatically be mapped and take over from a spool that runs out
 - Sophisticated logging options (console and separate mmu.log file)